Name: All Points East

 Having launched last summer, All Points East saw two incredible weekends of music take over Victoria Park.
 Attended by over 200,000 people over the course of six days, as well as a free mid-week programme for local families, the festival’s first year can only be described as a resounding success.

-Kicking off its first round of names for 2019, All Points East, has unveiled its first headliner will be The Chemical Brothers.
+Kicking off its weekend of All Points East 2019, are The Chemical Brothers.
 Joining them will be Hot Chip, Scream, Little Dragon, Danny Brown, Little Smiz, Ibibio Soundsystem and Spiritualized.
-With more names to join the bill soon, next year’s All Points East is off to a flying start.
+With more names to join the bill soon, this year’s All Points East is off to a flying start.

 Hitting the ground running All Points East’s inaugural weekend saw LCD Soundsystem, The xx and Björk take the headline spots, accompanied by Yeah Yeah Yeahs, Phoenix, Glass Animals, Lorde, Sampha, Beck, Father John Misty and many more.